ONSdigital/SDG_11.2.1/README.md

 ### Activate the environment

-First go to the project directory
+First go to the project directory/wherever you have saved to on your local drive.
+On Windows this may look like:

     $ cd C:\Users\name\project-directory